Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations: Introduction

-There is a large literature starting with the work of Karp, Vazirani, and Vazirani~\cite{KVV90} that is somewhat related to finding approximately maximum matchings in bipartite graphs when the nodes on one side arrive online (see \cite{HTW24} for a survey on the topic).
-However, our concern in this paper is mainly to find the perfect matching even though we allow fractional solutions.
+There is extensive literature, starting with the work of Karp, Vazirani, and Vazirani~\cite{KVV90}, related to finding approximately maximum matchings in bipartite graphs when the nodes on one side arrive online (see \cite{HTW24} for a survey on the topic), and extensions to the Display Ads and AdWords problems (\cite{MehtaSVV07, FeldmanKMMP09, DevenurH09, VeeVS10, GM16, DevanurJSW19}, to list a few).
+In contrast to these online bipartite matching works, the setting of our paper deals with finding perfect matchings, motivated by an online setting.

+Agrawal, Mirrokni, and Zadimoghaddam~\cite{AMZ18} first studied proportional allocations in the context of algorithmic computation of weights that give an approximately optimal allocation.
+Lavastida et al.~\cite{LMRX21} revisited the topic, giving a simplified algorithm with similar approximation guarantees.
+However, neither work addressed whether their algorithms would converge to exact optimality.

+Matrix scaling and the related Sinkhorn algorithm have a rich history, as surveyed by Idel~\cite{idel2016review}.
+Rothblum and Schneider~\cite{RS89} and later Hayashi, Hirai, and Sakabe~\cite{HHS24} give precise characterizations of when a matrix is scalable (See Section~\ref{sec:ppa} for a precise definition).